joonro/blog/posts/powershell-customizations/index.rst

 ---------

 [2020-03-01 Sun]
-    - Add a note that current prompt customization is for ``posh-git`` version 0.7.x.
+    - Add prompt customization for both ``posh-git`` versions v1.x and v0.x.

 [2017-04-22 Sat]
     - Update prompt customization script for the latest version of ``posh-git``